Freedom of association and employee representation

 Yes.
 The right to representation is a legislative right.
 It applies regardless of what an agreement says.
 It is unlawful to take adverse action against an employee because they are, or are not, a union member.

-The bargaining policy supports an employee's legislative right to be represented in the workplace.
+The Workplace Bargaining Policy 2018 (the policy) supports an employee’s legislative right to be represented in the workplace.
 These rights are longstanding over many years and are also enshrined in the Fair Work Act 2009.

 Enterprise agreements may contain clauses that recognise an employee’s right to be represented in the workplace, including by a union delegate.
 Such clauses may also include a confirmation that the agency and employee representatives will deal with each other in good faith.